Pelvic Organ Prolapse

 Risks from surgery to repair pelvic organ prolapse are similar to risks of all surgeries.
 These include infection, blood loss, tissue or organ damage, pain and reaction to anesthesia.
 Urinary incontinence may also occur following these types of surgeries, as well as pain during intercourse.

-The urologists will discuss the risks and how to mitigate them before performing any of these surgeries.
+The surgeon will discuss the risks and how to mitigate them before performing any of these surgeries.